menu close

 How discriminative AI works

 Discriminative AI works by learning from labelled training data to identify patterns and make predictions.
 For example, SVMs find the optimal hyperplane that separates different classes, while logistic regression models the probability of a data point belonging to a particular class.
+While discriminative AI focuses on classifying data, the future of generative AI is advancing by enabling models to create new data based on learned patterns.

 Get in touch